FedSEA-LLaMA: A Secure, Efficient and Adaptive Federated Splitting Framework for Large Language Models: Model

-We design an extreme attack scenario, inspired by Dario et al.~\cite{pasquini2021unleashing}, to evaluate the robustness of FL-LLaMA.
-Specifically, we construct a model inversion attack in a multi-client federated setting, as illustrated in Fig. \ref{fig:Attack Process}, where a malicious client colludes with an honest-but-curious server.
+We design an extreme attack scenario to evaluate the robustness of FedSEA-LLaMA.
+Inspired by \citet{pasquini2021unleashing}, we construct a model inversion attack in a multi-client federated setting, as illustrated in Figure \ref{fig:Attack Process}a, where a malicious client colludes with an honest-but-curious server.
 The malicious client shares its private data in plaintext with the server, allowing the server to train an attack model locally.
 The goal of the attack model is to reconstruct the original input text from the hidden states transmitted by the client.
-During this process, the server does not tamper with the hidden states sent to other honest clients, thereby performing a stealthy inversion attack against their private data without their awareness.
+During this process, the server does not tamper with the hidden states sent to other honest clients, thereby performing a stealthy inversion attack against their private data without awareness.

 Concretely, we consider an adversary that has full knowledge of the client-side model architecture and the number of layers deployed on the client, but does not have access to the actual model parameters.
-Thus, the honest-but-curious server locally initializes a decoder with the same architecture and depth as the client’s model, same with LLaMA2 configuration, and uses it as the attack model.
-Without loss of generality, we consider a two-client FL-LLaMA setting, where the server receives hidden states from both $client_0$ and $client_1$.
+Thus, the honest-but-curious server locally initializes a decoder with the same architecture and depth as the client’s model and uses it as the attack model.
+Without loss of generality, we consider a two-client FedSEA-LLaMA setting, where the server receives hidden states from both $client_0$ and $client_1$.
 During each training step, the server first performs a normal forward pass through $Blocks_B$ to obtain the intermediate hidden states $h_B$.
 It then feeds the hidden states from the malicious $client_0$ into the attack model and uses the corresponding private data $D_{\text{priv}}$ as supervision.
 Afterward, $h_B$ is split and sent back to the respective clients, allowing training to proceed as usual without disrupting the federated process.